 The gods...do perform an important theoretical job in pointing to certain interesting forms of causal connections; they are probably not useful as the basis of a wider view of the world.
-Nevertheless, there do seem to be few cases in which they are the basis and may have something to contribute to the science...More theoretical framework of modern specifically, there striking resemblances are psycho- analytic ideas about the individual mind as a congeries of warring entities and the West African ideas about the body being a meeting place of multiple souls (Horton 1970).
+Nevertheless, there do seem to be few cases in which they are the basis and may have something to contribute to the theoretical framework of modern science...More specifically, there are striking resemblances between psycho- analytic ideas about the individual mind as a congeries of warring entities and the West African ideas about the body being a meeting place of multiple souls (Horton 1970).